ArianaRao/portfolio/site/content/portfolio/data-viz-with-google-studio.md

 ---
 #### Overview

-In a group of 5, we were set in a situation where we are hired as new data analysts for Marcel, a French start-up that is starting to establish itself in the French VTC market.
+In a group of 5, we were set in a situation where we are hired as new **data analysts** for **Marcel**, a French start-up that is starting to establish itself in the French VTC market.
 As a recent company, there is no advanced analytics process.
-Particularly, there is no centralized vision of the company's activity, with each team doing basic analysis on its own.
+Particularly, there is no **centralized vision** of the company's activity, with each team doing basic analysis on its own.

 The given made-up database contains four tables: